The lower algebraic $K$-theory of virtually cyclic subgroups of the braid groups of the sphere and of

-If $m$ is a power of $2$ then we shall also say that $\dic{4m}$ is a \emph{generalised quaternion} group, and denote it by $\quat[4m]$.
-If $n\leq 3$, $B_{n}(\St)$ is finite: $B_{1}(\St)$ is trivial; $B_{2}(\St)$ is isomorphic to $\Z_{2}$; $B_{3}(\St)$ is isomorphic to $\dic{12}$, and its subgroups may be obtained easily.
+If $m$ is a power of $2$, then we shall also say that $\dic{4m}$ is a \emph{generalised quaternion} group, and denote it by $\quat[4m]$.
+Using a presentation of $B_{n}(\St)$, such as that given in \reth{fvb}, if $n\leq 3$, $B_{n}(\St)$ may be seen to be finite.
+The group $B_{1}(\St)$ is trivial, $B_{2}(\St)$ is isomorphic to $\Z_{2}$, and $B_{3}(\St)$ is isomorphic to $\dic{12}$, and its subgroups may be obtained easily.
 So in most of what follows, we shall assume that $n\geq 4$, in which case $B_{n}(\St)$ is infinite.
-The finite subgroups of $B_{n}(\St)$ were classified up to isomorphism in~\cite{GG}: \begin{thm}[{\cite[Theorem~1.3]{GG}}] Let $n\geq 4$.
+The finite subgroups of $B_{n}(\St)$ were classified up to isomorphism in~\cite{GG} as follows. \begin{thm}[{\cite[Theorem~1.3]{GG}}] Let $n\geq 4$.
 The maximal finite subgroups of $B_n(\St)$ are isomorphic to one of the following groups: \begin{enumerate} \item $\Z_{2(n-1)}$ if $n\geq 5$, \item $\dic{4n}$, \item $\dic{4(n-2)}$ if $n=5$ or $n\geq 7$, \item the binary tetrahedral group, denoted by $\tstar$, if $n\equiv 4 \pmod 6$, \item the binary octahedral group, denoted by $\ostar$, if $n\equiv 0,2\pmod 6$, \item the binary icosahedral group, denoted by $\istar$, if $n\equiv 0,2,12,20\pmod{30}$. \end{enumerate} \end{thm} More information on $\tstar,\ostar$ and $\istar$, to which we refer collectively as the \emph{binary polyhedral groups}, may be found in~\cite{AM,Co,CM,Wo}.
-It is well known that the proper subgroups of the dicyclic and the binary polyhedral groups are cyclic, dicyclic or binary polyhedral.
-We recall from~\cite[page 759 and Proposition~1.5]{GG} that the finite subgroups of $B_{n}(\St)$ are periodic of period $1,2$ or $4$, and that for each finite subgroup of $B_{n}(\St)$ there is a single conjugacy class, with the exception of $\Z_{4}$ and $\dic{4r}$ for $n$ even and where $r$ divides $n/2$ or $(n-2)/2$, for which there are two conjugacy classes.
+It is well known that the subgroups of dicyclic and binary polyhedral groups are cyclic, dicyclic or binary polyhedral (see~\cite[Proposition~85]{GG2} for the binary polyhedral case).
+We recall from~\cite[page~759]{GG} that the finite subgroups of $B_{n}(\St)$ are periodic of period $1,2$ or $4$.
+Further, by~\cite[Proposition~1.5]{GG}, any two finite subgroups of $B_{n}(\St)$ that are isomorphic are also conjugate, with the exception of those subgroups that are isomorphic to $\Z_{4}$ and $\dic{4r}$ if $n$ is even and $r$ divides $n/2$ or $(n-2)/2$, in which case are two conjugacy classes in each isomorphism class.